Sorting under Partial Information (without the Ellipsoid Algorithm): Introduction

 Our goal is to obtain practical algorithms, without sacrificing the number of comparisons.
 Our first key idea is to compute a {\sl greedy chain decomposition\/} of $P$, that is, a partition of $P$ into chains (totally ordered subsets), obtained by iteratively extracting a longest chain.
 This allows us to get rid of the costly convex programming machinery and enables us to focus only on the relevant part of $P$.
 In \cite{POP_SICOMP}, we have provided bounds on the amount of information (in terms of entropy) that is lost when we forget the relations of $P$ between two distinct chains of a greedy chain decomposition.

-We directly obtain a mergesort-like algorithm: find a greedy chain decomposition of $P$, and merge the chains using a simple linear-time merging algorithm.
+As a warmup, we first describe Algorithm 1, an insertion sort-like algorithm.
+Then we describe Algorithm 2, a mergesort-like algorithm: find a greedy chain decomposition of $P$, and merge the chains using a simple linear-time merging algorithm.
 The number of comparisons performed by this algorithm can be shown to be close to $\log e(P)$, up to an arbitrarily small factor and a term linear in $n$.
 This is described in Section~\ref{sec:merge}.

 As noted above, our mergesort-like algorithm performs better than that of K\&K provided the information theoretic lower bound $\log e(P)$ is super-linear.
 The algorithms are comparable (in terms of number of comparisons) if $\log e(P)$ is linear.
 If $\log e(P)$ is sub-linear, we have to use another strategy: instead of forgetting all the relations of $P$ between the chains of a greedy chain decomposition, we keep some of them.
 Namely, we keep all the relations between the elements of the longest chain and the rest of $P$.
 When $\log e(P)$ is small compared to $n$, the longest chain contains a large fraction of the elements.
 Hence, this less radical strategy keeps most of the information contained in $P$.